 Togetherness is achieved when the couple truly wants to be emotionally connected to each other.
 They want to share their lives with each other in marriage and then get things done as a couple.
 They give a high priority to their relationship.

-Honest communication is the first step to establish and maintain togetherness.
+Honest communication is a vital step in establishing and maintaining togetherness in a marriage.
 A couple will talk to each other about their respective passions, fears, and much more.
-Their conversations will be intimate in that it will involve more than who will pay the mortgage, pick up the kids, what to pick up from the store, etc. They will get to know each other at a very deep level and from there, they can begin to help each other.
+Their conversations will be intimate in that they will involve more than who will pay the mortgage, pick up the kids, what to pick up from the store, etc. They will get to know each other at a very deep level.

 Pursue togetherness.
 Be aware that God established marriage as a union between a husband and wife to form one flesh.
 Pursue that condition of being one flesh.
 Be conscious of the emotional state, passions, fears, and goals of your spouse.
 Don’t interact with your spouse merely on a functional level, but instead learn to be intimate with your spouse so that you can be joined at a deeper level.

 Pursue God together.
 There is nothing more powerful than the word of God in a Christian’s life.
 The word of God affects all aspects of our lives: spiritual, intellectual, and physical.
-Therefore, a couple that is truly together will pursue God and his kingdom together.
+Therefore, a couple that is truly together will pursue God and His kingdom together.
 They will have Bible studies or discussions sometimes.
-They will pray with and for each other.
-They may anoint each other with oil or lay hands on each other when illness comes.
+They will pray with and minister to each other.

-A couple that is together will be as one.
-Their relationship will grow and become increasingly intimate as the union is strengthened continually due to their involvement in each other’s lives.
+A couple that is together is soul mates because they are joined at a deep level.
+Their relationship will grow and become increasingly intimate as the union is strengthened continually.
 The husband and wife will rarely feel alone, rejected, neglected, or taken for granted by their spouse.